 There’s no good reason to leave your dog in your car, even for just a few minutes.
 It doesn’t matter if it’s not very hot outside.
 When the outside temperature is 70 degrees, it only takes ten minutes for the inside of your car to become a toasty 89 degrees.
 In a half hour, your car can be 104 degrees inside.

 Your dog’s risk of overheating is even greater if they are under stress from being alone, especially if they’re pacing inside the vehicle, anxiously awaiting your return.

 But… What If I Leave the Air Conditioner Running?

 You cannot depend on your car’s air conditioner to keep your dog safe.
 Auto air conditioners will automatically shut off if the engine begins to overheat.

 This very tragedy has happened to multiple police K9 teams, many of which are now investing in heat alarms that page the officer when the temperature inside their car rises to a dangerous level.
 Heat alarm systems cost hundreds of dollars, but they’re worth every penny if you absolutely must leave your dog in your car.

-Ready Pet Go Pet Sitters Are Devoted to Keeping Frederick Dogs Safe!
+Ready Pet Go Pet Sitters Are Devoted to Keeping Maryland and DC Dogs Safe!

 The professional pet sitters and dog walkers at Ready Pet Go are knowledgeable about pet care, and happy to help you keep your animals safe this summer.

-Get in touch with us to learn more about our services for pet parents in Frederick, Maryland and surrounding areas.
+Get in touch with us to learn more about our services for pet parents in Silver Spring and Takoma Park, Maryland and Washington, DC.